turingschool/backend-curriculum-site/module1/lessons/each.md

 ## Learning Goals

-* understand how to use #each to iterate over a collection
+* Understand how to use #each to iterate over a collection
+* Recognize the "map" and "inject" patterns used in iteration

 ## Vocabulary